-Aldar Properties, owner of the Academies, is better known as one of the biggest construction and property management companies in Abu Dhabi, but it also manages two of the most highly regarded primary schools in the capital, Pearl British Academy and Muna British Academy.
+Aldar Properties, owner of the Academies, is better known as one of the biggest construction and property management companies in Abu Dhabi, but it also manages two of the most highly regarded primary schools in the capital, ADEK Very Good-rated Pearl British Academy and Outstanding rated-Muna British Academy.
 It is also the owner of Al Ain British Academy, Mamoura British Academy, Bateen World Academy (a dual UK/IB curriculum school) and Yas American Academy, its only US curriculum school.
 All are rated Good or Very Good by ADEK.

-Yasmina itself is held to be one of the best British curriculum schools in Abu Dhabi, competing with, but often second choice to the more established British School of Al Khubeirat for those wanting their children to follow a GCSE and then A' Level path.
+Yasmina itself is held to be one of the best British curriculum schools in Abu Dhabi, competing with, but often second or third choice to the more established British School of Al Khubeirat and Brighton College Abu Dhabi for those wanting their children to follow a GCSE and then A' Level path.
 The school regularly does well in WhichSchoolAdvisor.com surveys.

-With the BSO and ADEK Outstanding ratings having been achieved under the leadership of Jared Nolan, leadership of the school was taken over by Keith Miller, a familiar figure in the UAE.
+With the initial BSO and ADEK Outstanding ratings having been achieved under the leadership of Jared Nolan, leadership of the school has since passed to Keith Miller, a familiar figure in the UAE.

 Introducing himself to the Yasmina community and potential parents, Mr. Miller describes himself as a "visionary, inclusive leader who has significantly transformed the quality of education and the experiences of the students in my care.
 My vision is a simple one; to ensure that every child in our Academy is happy, highly motivated, and fully supported to maximize their potential, both academically and in all other areas of school life.have worked in education for the past 36 years, working for the last 11 years within the GCC.
 I have had the pleasure of leading some of the most successful schools within the region."